 Road Cycling Coaches

 Mr. Riley first imagined teaching after an inspiring experience in 11th grade English at The Noble & Greenough School.
 Graduating from Bates College, he then earned a M.B.A. from Northwestern University.
 Mr. Riley studied in Avignon and Paris, France for parts of both college and graduate school.
 His 30-year business career included over 20 years in the medical device industry, initially as a company owner and ending as the chief executive officer of a New Hampshire subsidiary of The Roche Group of Basel, Switzerland.
 He enjoys helping students learn the real-world benefits of learning to read and think well so they can write clearly and persuasively.
 He is trying to read everything Jim Harrison wrote.
 An enthusiastic skier and cyclist, has climbed a variety of peaks in the French and Swiss Alps, and has enjoyed ski mountaineering trips including the Haute Route and the Shackleton Traverse across South Georgia Island, and has visited more than 40 countries.
 Two of his three children graduated from Gould (and one from Brewster Academy), and he lives on campus with his wife, Betsy, who also teaches at Gould.
 In 2015, the Rileys cycled from Belgium to Turkey.
 Their only distraction from cycling and traveling in warm, beautiful places is their love of skiing and ski touring in cold, snowy places.
 Mr. Riley served on Gould’s Board of Trustees from 2003-2010, chaired Gould’s 2006 Strategic Planning Committee, and delivered Gould’s commencement address in 2011.
 Two of his three children graduated from Gould.

 Coach Fisher has been coaching and teaching skiing for more than 25 years.
 After graduating with a bachelors degree in psychology from the University of New Hampshire, she began her career at King Pine in New Hampshire, where she worked her way to PSIA Level 2 certification.
 From there she changed course to begin coaching J3 athletes at Attitash Mountain, where she stayed for 14 years and continued to use her teaching background to foster strong skills development in her young racers.
-Now at Gould Academy, Coach Fisher heads up the U19 Women’s Alpine Program, coaching both FIS and USSA student-athletes.
-When off the hill, she enjoys running, mountain biking, cycling, and sailing the coast of Maine on her vintage fiberglass sailboat.
+At Gould, Coach Fisher works with U19 Alpine men and women.
+In the spring, she coaches the road cycling team.
+When off the hill, she enjoys running, mountain biking, road cycling, and sailing the coast of Maine on her vintage fiberglass sailboat.
 Coach Fisher lives just off campus in Bethel with her husband, Kurt, and daughter Madsie ’18.